tureture/copilot_workshop_demo/README.md

-# Github Copilot Demo
+# GitHub Copilot Demo

-Here are some simple tasks for demonstrating github copilot.
+This guide will walk you through a simple demonstration of GitHub Copilot, your AI programming assistant.

-## Get started
+## Getting Started

+1. **Open Visual Studio Code (VSCode)**.
-Open VSCode, select one of the two tasks and let Copilot help you!
+2. Choose one of the two tasks and let Copilot guide you.
-Run the python file to check your answers, if all tests pass the code is correct.
+3. Run the Python file to verify your code.
+If all tests pass, your solution is correct!

-## Tips and tricks
+## Tips and Tricks

-* Open Copilot Chat by pressing the chat button to the left in VSCode.
+- **Open Copilot Chat:** Press the chat icon in the VSCode sidebar.
-* Press Ctrl + I to open inline chat
+- **Inline Chat:** Press `Ctrl + I` to open inline chat with Copilot.
-* Press Ctrl + Enter to choose between multiple suggestions
+- **Code Suggestions:** Press `Ctrl + Enter` to choose between multiple code suggestions.
-* Copilot also works in the command line
+- **Command Line Assistance:** Copilot also works in the command line interface (terminal).
-* Drag and drop files to attach relevant contex, or let copilot decide what files to look through
+- **Contextual Assistance:** Drag and drop files to provide relevant context, or let Copilot decide which files to consider automatically.
-* Use # to get c

-## Things to try
+## Things to Try

-* Ask Copilot to summarize the problem
+- **Problem Summarization:** Ask Copilot to summarize the problem for you.
-* Ask Copilot to explain specific parts of the code
+- **Code Explanation:** Have Copilot explain specific parts of the code.
-* Try Copilot in the terminal (Ctrl + I)
+- **Terminal Assistance:** Use Copilot in the terminal with `Ctrl + I`.
-* Expand the unit-tests
+- **Expand Unit Tests:** Try expanding or improving the provided unit tests with Copilot's help.

-### Requirements
+## Requirements

+Before starting, ensure you have the following:

-* Python
+- Python installed
-* VSCode (or other IDE with Copilot)
+- Visual Studio Code (or another IDE that supports Copilot)
-* Pytest
-* Github account w. copilot access
+- A GitHub account with Copilot access

+---